Merzasphor/MWSE/docs/source/lua/type/tes3mobileActor.rst

     The currently equipped light.

 `underwater`_ (`boolean`_)
+    Read-only.
 Friendly access to the actor's flag that controls if the actor is under water.

 `velocity`_ (`tes3vector3`_)
     A vector that represents the 3D velocity of the object.